smoqadam/git-pocket/README.md

 # Read It Later - GitHub Actions

-A lightweight "Read It Later" tool that saves web articles to your own GitHub Pages site using GitHub Actions.
-Your personal reading archive powered by GitHub.
+A powerful "Read It Later" tool that saves web articles to your own GitHub Pages site using GitHub Actions.
+Your personal reading archive powered by GitHub with advanced features like search, RSS feeds, and image handling.

 [Demo](https://smoqadam.github.io/rilga/index.html)

+## ✨ Features

+- **📚 Article Extraction**: Clean article text with metadata (author, date, summary)
+- **🔍 Full-Text Search**: JavaScript-powered search through titles, authors, and keywords
+- **📱 Responsive Design**: Beautiful, mobile-friendly interface
+- **🖼️ Image Handling**: Downloads and optimizes images for offline viewing
+- **📡 RSS Feed**: Auto-generated RSS feed for your saved articles
+- **🔄 Duplicate Detection**: Prevents saving the same article twice
+- **📊 Rich Metadata**: Extracts and displays author, date, summary, and keywords
+- **🎨 Modern UI**: Clean, professional design with hover effects and animations
+- **📖 Reading Experience**: Optimized typography and layout for comfortable reading

 ## Why This Exists

 GitHub is free and many developers already use it.
-This project turns your GitHub account into a personal read-it-later service.
+This project turns your GitHub account into a personal read-it-later service with advanced features.
 No subscriptions, no third-party storage, just your own archive built with tools you already have.

 ## How It Works